 When tracking my conditioning I use different time domains and HR monitoring plays a big role.
 If my goals are strength/power or stamina related I monitor weights (kg) and repetitions.

 4. You’re not varying your workouts

-The plain routine is the enemy blocking your way to better fitness results.
-Repeating the same exercise routines will lead to plateau in workout performance and results – not to mention you’ll get bored and lose motivation – because you have to give your body new stimuli and progressive training if you want to see results.
+Plain routine is the enemy blocking your way to better fitness results.
+Repeating the same exercise routines will lead to plateau in workout performance and results – not to mention you’ll get bored and lose motivation.
+You’re body needs new stimuli and progressive training if you want to see results.